 - Engaged in international educational activities

-- Are temporarily located outside his/her Home Country as a non-resident alien; and
+- Temporarily located outside their Home Country as a non-resident alien

 - Major medical insurance benefits

 - Enroll and pay online

 - The UW Study Abroad Insurance plan only covers treatment outside the United States for injuries or illnesses that occur abroad.

 - There is no coverage for treatment of conditions that arise once a student has returned to their home country, or after the policy term expires.

 - The UW Study Abroad Insurance plan covers pre-existing conditions that manifest while abroad.

 UW Study Abroad Insurance Plan enrollment options:

 - Purchase coverage online with a credit card.